jondonas/ADA/README.md

 - Standardize punctuation.
 - Standardize capitalization.

-## A list of internal milestones up until project milestone 2
+## Internal Deadlines For Milestone 2

 ### By November 9